centreon/centreon-documentation/versioned_docs/version-22.04/migrate/migrate-from-el-to-debian.md

    1. Edit the **/etc/centreon/centreon.conf.php** file,
    2. Edit the **/etc/centreon/conf.pm** file,
-   3. Edit the Centreon Broker central configuration using the Centreon web interface and change the password for the **Perfdata generator** and **Broker SQL database** output,
+   3. Edit the Centreon Broker central configuration using the Centreon web interface and change the password for the **unfied-sql** output,
    4. Edit the **/etc/centreon/config.d/10-database.yaml** file.

 5. If the IP address of your Centreon server has changed, edit the configuration for all